zmanian/cosmos-sdk/docs/spec/staking/spec-technical.md

 ```

 Candidate parameters are described:
- - Status: signal that the candidate is either vying for validator status,
-   either unbonded or unbonding, an active validator, or a kicked validator
-   either unbonding or unbonded.
+ - Status: it can be Bonded (active validator), Unbonded (validator candidate) or Revoked
- - PubKey: separated key from the owner of the candidate as is used strictly
-   for participating in consensus.
+ - PubKey: candidate public key that is used strictly for participating in consensus
  - Owner: Address where coins are bonded from and unbonded to
  - GlobalStakeShares: Represents shares of `GlobalState.BondedPool` if
    `Candidate.Status` is `Bonded`; or shares of `GlobalState.UnbondedPool` otherwise